Embassy of the United States, Berlin: 1930–1941

 In 1930 the Blücher Palace, located on Pariser Platz, was purchased as a new and permanent home for the U.S. Embassy in Berlin.
-There was a fire in the Blücher Palace on April 15, 1931 before it could be fully utilized and converted for embassy use.
+There was a fire in the Blücher Palace on April 15, 1931, before it could be fully utilized and converted for embassy use.
 Money shortages in America, due to the Depression, plus soured relations with the Nazi regime (after 1933) further delayed the refurbishing of the damaged building.
 In fact Ambassador Dodd asked the State Department not to rebuild or refurbish on the site because of the use of Pariser Platz as a Nazi showcase for rallies and marches.
 In the meantime the embassy operated out of a location in the Tiergarten area on Stauffenbergstraße (then known as Bendlerstraße).
 In 1938 Ambassador Hugh Wilson (Dodd's replacement) was recalled to the U.S. by President Franklin D. Roosevelt in protest over the Kristallnacht (the rampage orchestrated by the Nazis against Jews in Germany).
 In 1939 American embassy staff moved into the chancery on Pariser Platz, now refurbished and usable, but made the move somewhat under duress because Nazi building head Albert Speer had ordered embassies in the Tiergarten area vacated in preparation for the grand Nazi city plan called Germania.

 From 1939 to 1941 there was no ambassador assigned to Berlin; the embassy was led by a chargé d'affaires.
 With World War II underway, and the U.S. still a non-combatant, the staff at the embassy had placed large letters spelling "USA" on the roof of the building hoping this might help avert British bombings.
 Nevertheless, British bombing of Berlin brought bomb damage to the U.S. Embassy chancery and its temporary closure – or so it was thought.
-Four days after the attack on Pearl Harbor the U.S. and Germany were at war; the embassy ceased operations altogether and its personnel were interned for five and a half months at Jeschke's Grand Hotel, a resort in the spa town of Bad Nauheim.
+Four days after the attack on Pearl Harbor the U.S. and Germany were at war; the embassy ceased operations altogether and its personnel were interned for five-and-a-half months at Jeschke's Grand Hotel, a resort in the spa town of Bad Nauheim.
 U.S. chargé d'affaires Leland B. Morris and American diplomat George F. Kennan were part of this interned group.
 The Swiss, as a neutral state, took over the embassy building on Pariser Platz for the rest of the war.

-U.S. Consul William Russell wrote a book about his experiences during the early stages of the Second World War in the book Berlin Embassy.
+U.S. Consul William Russell wrote a book about his experiences during the early stages of World War II in the book Berlin Embassy.